ahmadzreqat/Laravel-Code-Generator/README.md

 <img src="https://github.com/ahmadzreqat/generator/blob/master/Screenshot%202020-11-12%20213655.png">

 ## Overview
-This is a Laravel package to generate your code
+* This is a Laravel package to generate your code :
+ - all DB data type and keys is added

+ - when you fill out the table form the packege will generate Model , Controller , Requests , Routes and Migration files with all fields that's added in form